Packaging that complies with the Green Deal

 78% of textile waste generated in EU is today landfilled, incinerated or exported to Africa.

-We repurpose this valuable circular material into the most widely used products –
+We repurpose this valuable circular material into the most widely used products – a high quality and durable premium packaging.

 ESG compliance